torressliu/NIPS2024/reviewer_3.md

-We are immensely grateful to you for recognizing the importance and value of our approach.
-Your valuable suggestions inspire us to improve our work further.
+We are immensely grateful to you for recognizing the importance and value of our research.
+Your suggestions inspire us to improve our work further.
 Based on your feedback, we analyzed the difference between our setting (intermittent MDP) and Delayed-MDP through a demo example and detailed explanation in the revised version.
 Additionally, we compared our method with several SOTA delayed MDP methods on multiple complex scenarios in the main experiment section.
-(6 more simulation tasks and 1 more real-world grasping task than the original version).
+(4 more robotic motion control tasks and 2 more manipulation tasks).

 If you think the following response addresses your concerns, we would appreciate it if you could kindly consider raising the score.
 ### Questions
-**Q1: Compare Intermitted MDP and Delayed MDP: Why define intermitten MDP separately while delayed MDP is widely adopted in the community?**
+**Q1: Compare Intermitted MDP and Delayed MDP: Why define intermittent MDP separately while delayed MDP is widely adopted in the community?**

-Thanks for your in-depth question.
+Thanks for your in-depth question, we describe our setting more clearly in the new version.
 Both the Intermittent MDP and the traditional Delayed MDP models aim to represent non-ideal (unstable) environments.
-However, these two approaches differ significantly in follow aspects：
-- *Applicable scenarios* 延迟MDP主要关注网络高延迟导致的信息异步传输场景[1]。Intermittent MDP 关注的是信息传输瞬发（延迟不明显，且可以通过常用通信层面技术[2]进行有效缓解)但执行端和决策端之间交互信道会出现随机/有规律阻断的场景[3][4], 即信息直接丢失(无法用于策略训练). 这类场景主要存在于游戏NPC控制和交互高成本的机器人控制任务。
-- *Trainging Data* 大多数延迟MDP默认所有数据最终都会到达，但获取方面存在时间上的异步,且每一个(s,a)对应的奖励是单独可获得的[5]（密集奖励）, 因此，这类设定的方法允许训练期间使用完整数据转移。然而, Intermittent MDP 将未及时传输的信息直接视为丢失(无法用于策略训练)，且奖励的反馈是一段动作序列的奖励总和（稀疏奖励，只能看到最后一个动作执行后的奖励，更符合现实）。
+However, the tasks differences that both focus on also make the following distinction：
+- *Training Data:* Delayed MDP focuses on scenarios where information is transmitted asynchronously (yet not lost) because of high network latency.
+In this context, **the agent has access to complete data during training but cannot utilize the most recent data when making decisions**[1].
+Intermittent MDP addresses situations where messages are transmitted instantaneously (with negligible delays that can be efficiently managed using standard communication layer techniques [2]).
+However, the communication channel between the executor and the decision-making side may be sporadically or systematically obstructed [3], resulting in information that fails to arrive being considered a direct loss. **Consequently, the agent can only utilize incomplete data during both training and decision-making processes.**
   - 我们在两个mujoco场景上观测了当无法在训练阶段使用密集状态转移时延迟MDP方法是否可以完成Intermitted MDP 任务。

   Table 1.
 Performance (Average of 5 runs):